 Throughout four floors of programming space, The Lutz Center offers a Chef’s Kitchen for culinary programs along with the Alex and Lyhn Green “The Eating Spot” for tastings, a tech lab, dance studio, three resource centers, a vocal rehearsal room, and recording booths, a fashion design studio, art studio, and community showcase space, the Michael and Debbie Sear Tinkering Space where teens use how to produce product prototypes, and much more.

-In 2018, in partnership with the Chicago Park District, After School Matters announced the construction of a new teen-centric facility on the city’s far south side at Gately Park—our third dedicated neighborhood space for Chicago teens.
-Young people can now apply for our very first program session taking place this July.
+In 2021, in partnership with the Chicago Park District, After School Matters opened its third teen-centric facility on the city’s far south side at Gately Park which can serve up to 1,500 young people each year.

 Thanks to the transformative generosity of the Hobson/Lucas Family Foundation, After School Matters at Gately Park was designed as a facility specifically for teenagers—providing them a space in the heart of Chicago’s Pullman and Roseland neighborhoods where young people will thrive and discover their potential.

-This new facility is a wing of the Gately Park field house operated by the Chicago Park District.
-The After School Matters wing consists of two levels over 24,000 square feet and offers art and dance studios, music rooms, culinary spaces, tech labs, a rooftop garden, and other safe and supportive spaces where our young people can learn, grow and just be themselves.
+This facility is a wing of the Gately Park field house operated by the Chicago Park District.
+The After School Matters wing was designed by the architectural firm Eckenhoff Saunders and consists of two levels over 24,000 square feet and features art and dance studios, music and recording rooms, a full culinary kitchen, tech labs with 3D printers, a rooftop garden, and other safe and supportive spaces where teens can learn, grow, and just be themselves.